 The diversity of A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION is further suggested by its variety of drawings done since 1945.
-Among these are works by members of the Cobra Group, Alechinsky, Appel and Lucebert.
-Younger British and Australian artists selected by the Avnets include Peter Blake, Richard Hamilton, Patrick Procktor, Brett Whiteley and Fred Williams.
-The Collection also contains works by several Americans, and Pollock, Rothko and Johns appear in superb examples.
+Among these are works by members of the Cobra Group, Alechinsky, Appel, and Lucebert.
+Younger British and Australian artists selected by the Avnets include Peter Blake, Richard Hamilton, Patrick Procktor, and Fred Williams.
+The Collection also contains works by several Americans, and Pollock, Rothko, and Johns appear in superb examples.
 There are also drawings by Delvaux from Belgium, Lam from Cuba, Orozco of Mexico, and Poland's Studnicki.
-A majority of the 30 drawings by Jean Dubuffet in the exhibition are from various series he composed from the mid-1940s, when he resumed painting, through 1961.
+A majority of the 32 drawings by Jean Dubuffet in the exhibition are from various series he composed from the mid-1940s, when he resumed painting, through 1961.

-"Mr. Avnet's interest in sculpture was special," notes Mr. Lieberman, and for his collection of preparatory drawings by sculptors he chose works by Barlach, Bourdelle, Brancusi, Cascella, Chillida, Epstein, Gaudier-Brzeska, Giacometti, Gonzalez, Lipchitz, Moore, Nadelman and Paolozzi.
+"Mr. Avnet's interest in sculpture was special," notes Mr. Lieberman, and for his collection of preparatory drawings by sculptors he chose works by Barlach, Bourdelle, Brancusi, Cascella, Chillida, Epstein, Gaudier-Brzeska,

+Giacometti, Gonzalez, Lipchitz, Moore, Nadelman, and Paolozzi.

 Another special interest of the Avnets was the performing arts, and they collected designs relating to several ballets and plays.
-Notable among these is Leon Bakst's The Firebird, his most celebrated costume for Diaghilev.
-Also in the Avnets' group of drawings for the theatre are black-and-white drawings by Hans Bellmer for a production of Alfred Jarry's notorious Ubu Roi and Oskar Schlemmer's watercolor that summarized his mechanical ballet, The Figural Cabinet.
-In 1969 the Avnets acquired Jim Dine's drawings of the previous year for a dramatization of Wilde's novel The Picture of Dorian Gray.
-The production, planned in London, was unfortunately canceled, but Dine's designs vividly suggest the excitement of the projected costumes and decors.
+Notable among these

+Also in the Avnets' group of drawings for the theatre are black-and-white drawings by Hans Bellmer for a production of Alfred Jarry's notorious Ubu oduction, planned in London, was unfortunately cancelled, but Dine's vividly suggest the excitement of the projected costumes and decors.